xataio/pgroll/docs/README.md

 ### Create table

-A create table migration creates a new table in the database.
+A create table operation creates a new table in the database.

-**create table** migrations have this structure:
+**create table** operations have this structure:

 ```json
 {